octokami/darknet_forum/README.md

 A hypothesis is that the API only flags things that are extremes in their categories.
 In special the highest score for hate, albeit barely higher than other samples, was for the post "Remember to keep killing <group of people, redacted>.
 They are afraid, and they know that they don't have any future.".
 The example does indeed show hate, but even the second in this category and other categories do not present high scores according to the API.

 # References
+El Barachi, M., Mathew, S. S., & AlKhatib, M. (2022, July).
+Combining Named Entity Recognition and Emotion Analysis of Tweets for Early Warning of Violent Actions.
+In 2022 7th International Conference on Smart and Sustainable Technologies (SpliTech) (pp. 1-6).
+IEEE.

+Evangelatos, P., Iliou, C., Mavropoulos, T., Apostolou, K., Tsikrika, T., Vrochidis, S., & Kompatsiaris, I. (2021, July).
+Named entity recognition in cyber threat intelligence using transformer-based models.
+In 2021 IEEE International Conference on Cyber Security and Resilience (CSR) (pp. 348-353).
+IEEE.

-Fu, T., Abbasi, A. and Chen, H. (2010), "A focused crawler for Dark Web forums".
-J. Am.
-Soc.
-Inf.
-Sci., 61: 1213-1231. https://doi.org/10.1002/asi.21323
+Fu, T., Abbasi, A., & Chen, H. (2010).
+A focused crawler for Dark Web forums.
+Journal of the American Society for Information Science and Technology, 61(6), 1213-1231.

-S. Nazah, S. Huda, J. H. Abawajy and M. M. Hassan (2021), "An Unsupervised Model for Identifying and Characterizing Dark Web Forums," in IEEE Access, vol. 9, pp. 112871-112892, doi: 10.1109/ACCESS.2021.3103319.

-P. -Y. Du, M. Ebrahimi, N. Zhang, H. Chen, R. A. Brown and S. Samtani, (2019) "Identifying High-Impact Opioid Products and Key Sellers in Dark Net Marketplaces: An Interpretable Text Analytics Approach,"  IEEE International Conference on Intelligence and Security Informatics (ISI), Shenzhen, China, 2019, pp. 110-115, doi: 10.1109/ISI.2019.8823196.

-Z. Ding, V. Benjamin, W. Li and X. Yin, (2021) "Exploring Differences Among Darknet and Surface Internet Hacking Communities," 2021 IEEE International Conference on Intelligence and Security Informatics (ISI), San Antonio, TX, USA, pp. 1-3, doi: 10.1109/ISI53945.2021.9624681.
+Ding, Z., Benjamin, V., Li, W., & Yin, X. (2021, November).
+Exploring Differences Among Darknet and Surface Internet Hacking Communities.
+In 2021 IEEE International Conference on Intelligence and Security Informatics (ISI) (pp. 1-3).
+IEEE.

+Du, P. Y., Ebrahimi, M., Zhang, N., Chen, H., Brown, R. A., & Samtani, S. (2019, July).
+Identifying high-impact opioid products and key sellers in dark net marketplaces: An interpretable text analytics approach.
+In 2019 IEEE International Conference on Intelligence and Security Informatics (ISI) (pp. 110-115).
+IEEE.

+Maneriker, P., He, Y., & Parthasarathy, S. (2021).
+SYSML: StYlometry with Structure and Multitask Learning: Implications for Darknet forum migrant analysis. arXiv preprint arXiv:2104.00764.

+Nazah, S., Huda, S., Abawajy, J. H., & Hassan, M. M. (2021).
+An unsupervised model for identifying and characterizing dark web forums.
+IEEE Access, 9, 112871-112892.

+Smith III, J. E., & Hughes, N. E. (2020).
+Honor Among Thieves: Analyzing Language Features of Darknet Market Vendors.
+Naval Postgraduate School.